-The current geometry of the landfill consists of approximate 8-foot ash/waste material lifts with benches that slope inwards towards the toe of the landfill slopes.
+The current geometry of the landfill consists of approximate 8-foot ash/waste material lifts that are built out towards the west with perimeter bench surfaces that slope inwards towards the toe of each subsequent lift.
 Since the previous annual inspection, the working face of 8-foot ash/waste lifts continued to be built out towards the west.
-In addition, ash/waste material was placed in the west end of the Ash Landfill to continue the creation of a keyway to anchor and provide a stabilized area for future deposition of ash/waste from the current working face to the west end.
+In addition, ash/waste material was placed in the west end of the Ash Landfill and created a keyway to anchor and provide a stabilized area for future deposition of ash/waste from the current working face to the west end.